gokupwn/blogpost/content/posts/Day-2-THM-AdventOfCyber.md

 +++
-title = 'Advent Of Cyber | Day-2- Santa's Naughty & Nice Log - Log File Analysis'
+title = "Advent Of Cyber | Day-2- Santa's Naughty & Nice Log - Log File Analysis"
 date = 2022-12-04T23:25:34+01:00
 draft = false
-tldr = Log File Analysis
 +++

----

----

 ### Use the `ls` command to list the files present in the current directory.
 How many log files are present?